bharatij/STRetchPipeline-wdl/README.md

 # STRetchPipeline-wdl
 Workflows for detecting short tandem repeat expansions using STRetch (https://github.com/Oshlack/STRetch) on Terra Platform.
-This workflows are designed for Whole Genome Sequencing starting from mapped bam/cram files.
+These workflows are designed for Whole Genome Sequencing starting from mapped bam/cram files.
 The whole pipeline is divided into three steps as follows:

 ### STRetchPipeline-Steps